Columbia Encyclopedia

 (Encyclopedia)Okmulgee ōkˌmŭlˈgē [key], city (1990 pop.
 13,441), seat of Okmulgee co., E central Okla., in an oil and farm area; inc. 1900.
 An agricultural processing center, it has oil and gas wells, a glass ...České Budĕjovice

-(Encyclopedia)České Budĕjovice chĕsˈkā bo͝oˈdyĕyôvĭtsĕ [key...altar
+(Encyclopedia)České Budĕjovice chĕsˈkā bo͝oˈdyĕyôvĭtsĕ [key...iceberg

 (Encyclopedia)iceberg, mass of ice that has become detached, or calved, from the edge of an ice sheet or glacier and is floating on the ocean.
-Because ice is slightly less dense than water about one ninth of the to...polygon
+Because ice is slightly less dense than water about one ninth of the to...altar

 (Encyclopedia)polygon, closed plane figure bounded by straight line segments as sides.
 A polygon is convex if any two points inside the polygon can be connected by a line segment that does not intersect any side.
 I...White House